Skip to main content

 Updated over a week ago

-• Have been a member of a pension scheme in each year you wish to carry forward the annual allowance
+• Have been a member of a UK pension scheme in each of the years you're carrying forward from

-• Have used up your full annual allowance this current tax year
+• Have already used your full annual allowance in the current tax year

-• Earn at least the amount you wish to contribute to your pension in that tax year
+• Earn at least the total amount you want to contribute that year

 Did this answer your question?